 There are posts, pages, categories, or tags on your website without a language.
 For your site to work correctly, you need to assign a language to all of your content.

-Just choose a language from the dropdown menu to translate these items on your website automatically.
+Choose a language from the dropdown menu to translate these items on your website automatically.
 You can then go ahead and click the Continue button.

-Now that you’ve completed the setup wizard, you can click the Return to Dashboard button to begin translating your content.
+After completing the setup wizard, you can click the Return to Dashboard button to begin translating your content.

 In the WordPress editor, you’ll see a language panel on the right-hand side of your page.
 By default, Polylang selects your primary language automatically.